Defxult/reactionmenu/README.md

 * `event` (`ComponentsButton.Event`) Set a button to be disabled or removed when it has been clicked a certain amount of times

 ##### Attributes for ComponentsButton
-The following attributes (properties) are made specifically for a `ComponentsButton`
 | Property | Return Type | Info
 |----------|-------------|------
 | `clicked_by` | `Set[discord.Member]` | The members who clicked the button